 £15,000 donated to the John Lee Fund at the Royal College of Ophthalmologists.
 The MA helps fund the annual Alumni Meeting, covering much of the costs of participating residents and, most popular of all, it hosts an annual Residents’ Winter Dinner.
 Nor are the non-clinical staff forgotten as the MA has continued the tradition started by the MSA of donating pairs of Arsenal season tickets to them - something that I and the President –Elect, both Chelsea supporters, are prepared to tolerate!

 Over the past ten years membership has increased by 30% despite lapsed subscriptions, positive resignations and sadly several deaths, but income from this alone is not enough to sustain our activity.
 As I write this there is still unfinished work to do - to put the financing of the Association onto a firm footing, as the bulk of what the MA does is entirely dependent on the generosity of Moorfields consultants.
 Problems have arisen with the release of financial information to third parties (the MA) and this is something that may not be resolved in my remaining four months in post.
 It is therefore a battle that my successor will have to fight, but once sorted out it will allow the MA to continue to function the way it should do – uniting the current and past alumni of our remarkable hospital.

-It only remains of me to thank all those who work very hard for the MA, particularly Susan Hoyal, Peter McDonnell, Richard Keeler and Assad Choudry, for their help and, as the cheers for Chelsea FC again ring down the Kings Road (see Newsletters: May 2012, May 2013 and May 2015!), to wish you all an enjoyable summer and a General Election result that satisfies you.
+It only remains of me to thank all those who work very hard for the MA, especially Susan Hoyal, Peter McDonnell, Richard Keeler and Assad Choudry, for their help and to wish Larry Benjamin an enjoyable term in office just as I had - it’s been a great pleasure.